Lommix/bevy_enoki/README.md

 The default material allows not only for custom textures, but also sprite sheet animations over the particle lifetime.

 🚧 This Plugin just released and is still under heavy development.
-Except constant changes.
+The particle behavior is very basic and performance could be better.
+Except rapid change.
+I'll plan is to add some orbital velocity, attractors and simple physics.
+When 2d is fleshed out and the best it can be, 3d might happen.

 ## Compatibility